 All babies are vaccinated against the hepatitis B virus.
 If you are not infected with the hepatitis B virus, your baby should get the first dose of vaccine before you leave the hospital.
 If it cannot be given by then, it should be given within 2 months of birth.
 The remaining doses are given within the next 6–18 months.

 There is no vaccine to protect against the hepatitis C virus.
 Avoiding certain types of behavior is the only way to prevent infection.
-Hepatitis C is most common in people born between 1945 and 1965.
-For this reason, all people in this age group should be tested for hepatitis C infection.

 The hepatitis C virus is spread by direct contact with infected blood.
 This can happen while sharing needles or sharing household items that come into contact with blood.
 A baby can be infected during birth if the mother has hepatitis C infection.
 It also can be spread during unprotected sex, but it is harder to spread the virus this way.
 It is not spread by casual contact or breastfeeding.

 Hepatitis C virus infection causes signs and symptoms similar to those of hepatitis B virus infection.
 It also can cause no symptoms.
 Unlike hepatitis B virus infection, most adults infected with the hepatitis C virus—75% to 85%—become carriers.
 Most carriers develop long-term liver disease.
 A smaller number will develop cirrhosis of the liver and other serious, life-threatening liver problems.